J-Sanderson/100-days-of-code/log-round2.md

 ...Looks like an off by one error.
 Of course it would be something stupid like that!
 At least the code is a bit neater now, none of these refBoard.length - 1 statements all over the place.

+**Thoughts:** See, I knew it would be something stupid.

+I'm kind of liking some of the emergent behaviour I'm already seing even with the game logic only partially implemented.
+I'm seeing these little thorn shaped things going from right to left.
+I'm calling them "fenceposts" for now.
+Cute little guys.

 ### Day 17: October 19/10/17

 **Today's Progress:** Another busy day so taking it off.
 New end point is day 102.